-Over the past 50 years, many successful organ transplants have occurred.
+Over the past fifty years, many successful organ transplants have occurred.
 The first successful adult human kidney transplant was performed in 1954 and transplants today now involve every major organ.
 Transplantation of various organs, tissues, and cells (such as kidneys, hearts, lungs, livers, bone marrow, and others) are now possible in children.
 Survival is steadily increasing and successful transplants now lead to an improved quality of life.

 With the number of people needing transplants increasing each year, the various organizations, as well as healthcare providers, are increasing the public's awareness of the need for organ donation.